top of page

 2. Line Editing

-Also known as stylistic editing, this usually comes after developmental editing and before copy editing, though some freelancers will offer two or more types of editing at once (which can be a cost-effective option if you are an indie author on a budget).
+Also known as stylistic editing, this usually comes after developmental editing and before copy editing, though some freelancers will combine this service with copy editing (which can be a cost-effective option if you are an indie author on a budget).
 Line editors focus on paragraph-level issues instead of broader story issues.
 They are less concerned about grammar or spelling and more about tone, clarity, and word choice.
 Here are some common problems that line editors work to correct or improve:

 • Writing in passive voice.